Table of Contents

-Tamoxifen is available in two forms: as a tablet to be taken once a day (under the brand name Nolvadex) or as a liquid to be given once a day (under the brand name Tamoxifen) (brand name: Soltamox).
+Nolvadex is used in bodybuilding also and is available in two forms: as a tablet to be taken once a day (under the brand name Nolvadex) or as a liquid to be given once a day (under the brand name Tamoxifen) (brand name: Soltamox).
 If you hate pills or have difficulty swallowing tamoxifen tablets, Soltamox may be able to assist you in staying on track with your treatment plan.

 If you are nursing, pregnant, attempting to become pregnant, or if there is any risk that you could be pregnant, you should avoid using tamoxifen, according to the manufacturer.
 Tamoxifen has the potential to cause harm to developing embryos.
 During your treatment with tamoxifen and for two months later, you should use an effective non-hormonal method of birth control, such as condoms, a diaphragm combined with spermicide, or a non-hormonal I.U.D., to prevent pregnancy.
 Consult with your doctor to determine which method of non-hormonal birth control is most appropriate for you.

 See also Increase Those Gains With Post Cycle Therapy

 Tamoxifen has been used to treat millions of women and men who have been diagnosed with hormone-receptor-positive breast cancer since it was first approved in 1998.
 Tamoxifen is the first choice for premenopausal women and is still a solid option for postmenopausal women who are unable to take an aromatase inhibitor.
 Tamoxifen is the first choice for postmenopausal women who are unable to take an aromatase inhibitor.